Census 2011 questions and answers

-For queries about Census data, or for assistance in complex or wide-ranging enquiries, the National Information and Referral Service (NIRS) at the ABS can assist you.
+The National Information and Referral Service (NIRS) at the ABS can assist you with a wide-range of queries.
 Contact them by phoning 1300 135 070 or visit the NIRS web page.

 What are the product changes between the 2006 and 2011 Censuses?